The stage of orthodontic treatment when teeth are being moved and/or jaws aligned.

 A fixed or removable orthodontic appliance used to make the upper jaw wider.

-A chronic infection of the gums that stems from a build-up of plaque, may times there is little or no pain Also called gum disease.
+A chronic infection of the gums that stems from a build-up of plaque, many times there is little or no pain Also called gum disease.
 Untreated gum disease can lead to tooth loss.
 Patients having orthodontic treatment need to remove plaque frequently by brushing their teeth after meals/snacks and before bed, and by flossing at least once a day.
-There are three stages of periodontal disease: gingivitis, periodontitis and advanced periodontitis.
+There are three stages of periodontal disease: gingivitis, periodontitis, and advanced periodontitis.

 Refers to the hard and soft tissue, or supporting structures, around the teeth.

 A more serious form of gum (periodontal) disease as compared to gingivitis.
 It is a chronic infection caused by an accumulation of plaque under the gum line.
-The bacteria in plaque produce toxins that lead to destruction of the soft tissue and bone that hold teeth in place.
+The bacteria in plaque produce toxins that lead to the destruction of the soft tissue and bone that hold teeth in place.
 Pockets (spaces between the gum and the teeth) form.
 Unless treated professionally in conjunction with careful home care, the disease process will continue to break down tissues.

 Phase One (Phase I) Treatment

-Orthodontic treatment performed to intercept or correct a developing problem.
+Orthodontic treatment is performed to intercept or correct a developing problem.
 Usually performed on younger patients that have a mixture of primary (baby) teeth and permanent teeth.
 Sometimes called Preventive or Interceptive treatment.

 Interconnected elastic ligatures that are stretched across multiple teeth, holding the archwire to bracket slots.
 Orthodontists use power chains for some patients during specific times during their treatment to apply additional forces to move teeth.